-The graph shown in Figure 2 below compares the breakdown of the April 2015 tariff with the breakdown of the previous tariff set at July 2013 and demonstrates that the wholesale gas costs element of the tariff has decreased as a result of forecast energy prices being lower than those forecast at July 2013.
-In addition to this, the under recovery position in the last tariff, which had to be included in the overall tariff revenue requirement and recovered from customers, has moved to an over recovery amount which is being returned to customers in this tariff, which reduces the overall tariff revenue requirement.
+The graph shown in Figure 2 below compares the breakdown of the April 2016 tariff with the breakdown of the previous tariff set at April 2015 and demonstrates that the wholesale cost element of the tariff has decreased as a result of forecast energy prices being lower than those forecast at April 2015.
+In addition to this, the level of the over recovery position in the last tariff has increased which further reduces the wholesale element of the overall tariff revenue requirement.
+Given this, the proportion of the final tariff made up from the other cost elements in the bar chart increase.